 You don’t even have to travel to get to a vacation destination because you’re already living in one!
 Puerto Plata’s stretch of golden sandy beaches attracts tourists from around the globe.
 The Dominican Republic is the most visited island in the Caribbean by far and for good reason.
 You can whale watch, explore national parks, enjoy seafood at a beachside restaurant, and have excursions through the tropical, mountainous countryside.

 While you’re already living in a beautiful area, volunteers do have vacation time to explore surrounding areas as well.
-Most choose to stay in the DR for their vacations because there’s more than enough to see and do, but you can also take a trip to Caribbean islands like Turks and Caicos and Puerto Rico if you want.
+Most choose to stay in the DR for their vacations because there’s more than enough to see and do.
+However, you can also take a trip to Caribbean islands like Turks and Caicos and Puerto Rico if you want.

 Punta Cana, Dominican Republic — Take your vacation in style.
 This is one of the most popular getaways on the island for tourists, full of resorts and pristine beaches.
 It’s also the perfect jumping off point for other popular day trips that we love like Isla Saona and Santo Domingo.

 Santo Domingo, Dominican Republic — Don’t skip the country’s capital.
 The center of Santo Domingo is so full of Spanish influence that you might wonder if you’re actually visiting Europe for the day.
 Ride bikes around the town before heading out for a boat tour around caverns at Los Tres Ojos National Park.